Generating the mapping class groups by torsions: Proof of the main result

-Meanwhile, in the lantern relation (see the previous figure 2), since each curve in $\{a, b, c, d\}$ is disjoint from $x, y, z$, and each curve in $\{a, b, c, d\}$ is disjoint from each other, the Dehn twistss along them are commutative.
+Meanwhile, in the lantern relation (see the previous Fig. 2), since each curve in $\{a, b, c, d\}$ is disjoint from $x, y, z$, and each curve in $\{a, b, c, d\}$ is disjoint from each other, the Dehn twists along them are commutative.
 The lantern relation can be rewritten as